John Romita Sr.: Later career

 Romita inked the debut of new Captain Marvel Monica Rambeau in The Amazing Spider-Man Annual #16 (1982) and the first appearance of the Hobgoblin in The Amazing Spider-Man #238 (March 1983).
-He was one of six pencilers on Peter Parker, the Spectacular Spider-Man #121 (Dec.
-1986), and he penciled the nine-page story "I Remember Gwen" in The Amazing Spider-Man #365 (Aug.
-1992, the 30th-anniversary issue) and an eight-page backup story starring the hero and supporting character the Prowler in Peter Parker, the Spectacular Spider-Man Annual #13 (1993).
+He was one of six pencilers on Peter Parker, the Spectacular Spider-Man #121 (December 1986), and he penciled the nine-page story "I Remember Gwen" in The Amazing Spider-Man #365 (August 1992, the 30th-anniversary issue) and an eight-page backup story starring the hero and supporting character the Prowler in Peter Parker, the Spectacular Spider-Man Annual #13 (1993).
+In 1996, Romita announced his semi-retirement, but continued to work on multiple comics projects.

-He both penciled and inked the 10-page backup story "The Kiss"—a flashback in which Peter Parker (Spider-Man) and his girlfriend Gwen Stacy share their first kiss—in Webspinners: Tales of Spider-Man #1 (Jan.
-1999).
-He drew an alternate-universe version of the Spider-Man characters in the one-shot Spidey: A Universe X Special (2001), and penciled the final four pages of the 38-page story in the milestone The Amazing Spider-Man #500 (Dec.
-2003).
-Romita drew one of four covers to the April 27 – May 3, 2002 issue of TV Guide.
+Romita both penciled and inked the 10-page backup story "The Kiss"—a flashback in which Peter Parker (Spider-Man) and his girlfriend Gwen Stacy share their first kiss—in Webspinners: Tales of Spider-Man #1 (January 1999).
+He drew an alternate-universe version of the Spider-Man characters in the one-shot Spidey: A Universe X Special (2001), and penciled the final four pages of the 38-page story in the milestone The Amazing Spider-Man #500 (December 2003) together with his son John Jr. penciling the other pages.
+Romita drew one of four covers to the April 27 – May 3, 2002, issue of TV Guide to promote the release of the 2002 Spider-Man film.

-Additionally, Romita contributed to multi-artist jams in commemorative issues.
-He did a panel in Captain America vol. 3, #50 (Feb.
-2002), starring the first Marvel superhero he had drawn; a portion of Iron Man vol. 3, #40 (May 2001), although the hero was not one of the artist's signature characters; a panel for Daredevil vol. 2, #50 (Oct.
-2003); and a few pages featuring Karen Page in Daredevil vol. 2, #100 (Oct.
-2007), done in the style of the romance comics he had drawn decades earlier.
-Romita both penciled and inked the cover of Daredevil vol. 2, #94 (Feb.
-2007) in that same romance comics style.
-The following year he drew a variant cover of his signature series, for The Amazing Spider-Man #568 (Oct.
-2008), doing so again with #642 (Nov.
-2010).
+In the early 2000s, Romita contributed to multi-artist jams in commemorative issues.
+He did a panel in Captain America vol. 3, #50 (February 2002), starring the first Marvel superhero he had drawn; a portion of Iron Man vol. 3, #40 (May 2001), although the hero was not one of the artist's signature characters; a panel for Daredevil vol. 2, #50 (October 2003); and a few pages featuring Karen Page in Daredevil vol. 2, #100 (October 2007), done in the style of the romance comics he had drawn decades earlier.
+Romita both penciled and inked the cover of Daredevil vol. 2, #94 (February 2007) in that same romance comics style.
+The following year he drew a variant cover of his signature series, for The Amazing Spider-Man #568 (October 2008), doing so again with #642 (November 2010).

 A Romita image of Spider-Man and a Hulk image penciled by Rich Buckler and inked by Romita were among the "Marvel Super Heroes" set of commemorative stamps issued by the U.S. Postal Service on July 27, 2007.

-As of 2013, he serves on the Disbursement Committee of the comic-book industry charity The Hero Initiative.
+As of 2013, he served on the Disbursement Committee of the comic-book industry charity The Hero Initiative.

-Stan Lee interviewed Romita and his son for the documentary series The Comic Book Greats.

 Awards

-Romita received an Inkpot Award in 1979 and was inducted into the Will Eisner Award Hall of Fame in 2002.
+Romita received an Inkpot Award in 1979, and was inducted into the Will Eisner Award Hall of Fame in 2002.
 Romita was inducted into the Inkwell Awards Joe Sinnott Hall of Fame in 2020.